 Wednesday 26 June 2024

-Nobel Laurate 1993 Toni Morrison
+Nobel Laureate 1993 Toni Morrison

-Nobel Laurate 1993 Toni Morrison
+Nobel Laureate 1993 Toni Morrison

 Toni Morrison (1931–2019) was an acclaimed American novelist and editor.
 She won the Pulitzer Prize for Beloved (1987) and the Nobel Prize in Literature in 1993.
 Morrison, the first black female editor at Random House, was known for addressing racism and the Black American experience.
 She received numerous honors, including the Presidential Medal of Freedom in 2012 and induction into the National Women’s Hall of Fame in 2020.